 • joint diseases;

-• the immune response of the body (with allergies);
+• the body's immune response (for allergies);

 • sepsis.